aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 both, open and closed licenses can be protected with Patenting.

+**Delivery Time**

+Delivery time varies accoridng to the size and complexity of the PCB.
+Varies according to which country is going to be delivered in the planet.
+For reference consider delivery times on Fedex website.
+Contact me for more info.

 **Non disclousure agreements**

 Non disclousure agreements (NDA) are also available as an option.
 Contact me for more info.